Eduniyaa/JavaCaesarCipher-Encryption/README.md

 ## 1. Introduction

-The TextAnalyzer program is a collaborative effort of six individuals who worked together to develop a Java application that provides various text analysis functionalities.
+The TextAnalyzer program is a collaborative effort of five individuals who worked together to develop a Java application that provides various text analysis functionalities.
 The program aims to offer a convenient tool for analyzing text input, making it easier for users to perform common text analysis tasks efficiently.

 ---